pilotmoon/popclipweb/site/dev/applescript-actions.md

 ## Properties

-An AppleScript action is defined by the presence of either an `applescript`, `applescript file` field, with optional `applescript call` field, as follows:
+An AppleScript action is defined by the presence of either an `applescript` or `applescript file` field, with optional `applescript call` field, as follows:

 | Key                | Type                  | Description                                                         |